Kashif Mehmood

 Kashif Mehmood (Punjabi, کاشف محمود) is a Pakistani television actor, producer, and occasional film performer.
 Active since the early 1990s, he is known for his work in socially conscious drama serials and for his outspoken political commentary in public forums.

-Early life
+Early and personal life

 Kashif Mehmood was born in Lahore, Pakistan, where he also began his acting career in 1993.

+In late 2025, Mehmood publicly celebrated a major personal milestone when his middle son, Muhammad Aban Kashif, completed the memorization of the Qur’an and earned the title of Hafiz-e-Qur’an.

 Career

 Mehmood spent his early years in the television industry working as a background extra, often appearing silently in scenes with his back to the camera.

 His breakthrough role came with the acclaimed drama Aashiyana (1997), which he also co-produced.
 According to Mehmood, he mortgaged his mother's jewellery and took out personal loans to fund the project.
 Although the original broadcaster collapsed before the show aired, it was eventually picked up by PTV, where it became a success.
 Mehmood was able to repay all debts and even save approximately ₨ 700,000.

 His other notable television dramas include Boota from Toba Tek Singh (1999), Landa Bazar (2002), Moorat (2004), and Inkaar (2019).